Quizmania (Australian game show): Games

 Some of the games played on Quizmania include:

 Tower game

 This game was created by Quizmania in Britain.
 It consisted of seven blank spaces increasing in value, ranging from anywhere up to $500.
 At the top of the tower was either be a phrase with a missing word or a topic to guess.
 For example, one game could be HOT _, viewers could call in and guess hot weather, hot water, hot pants, etc. Alternatively, the game could be "Boys Names Beginning With T" and viewers could call and guess Trevor, Timothy, Thierry, etc.

-Games of this type came under particular criticism because they appeared specifically designed so as not to have any solid 'right or wrong' type answers.
-For example, the viewers might simply be asked to "name a rock band", while a graphic will appear on screen with 10 spaces to represent the 10 bands that need to be named.
-The problem with this is that there is no way to verify in advance what bands were actually on the list – it was down to the discretion of the Quizmania team to declare which bands are and are not on the list.

 Word Search game

 Viewers were to find a certain type of word in a grid.
 Words were written horizontally, vertically, diagonally or also back-to-front.

 Words found in the grid normally won the player $50.

 Beat the Break

 Before January 2007, a game took place during the ad-breaks, where they gave the viewers a multiple choice question with two silly answers and the correct answer.
 Viewers then had to call in during the ad-breaks and, if they gave the correct answer, won $50.